farzadnadiri/farzadnadiri.github.io/_pages/about.md

 ## Work Experience

-- Senior Software Engineer, Quartech — Oct 2023–Present, Vancouver, Canada
+- **Senior Software Engineer**, Quartech — Oct 2023–Present, Vancouver, Canada
   - Built a privacy-focused Law assistant LLM (RAG) tailored for BC court systems using Llama
   - Designed and developed early childhood education portal for the BC government [link](https://www.myeceregistry.gov.bc.ca/)
-- Senior Software Engineer, Pacific Blue Cross — Jan 2023–Jul 2023, Vancouver, Canada
+- **Senior Software Engineer**, Pacific Blue Cross — Jan 2023–Jul 2023, Vancouver, Canada
   - Improved mapping app performance by 25% via architectural refactoring and automated testing
   - Enhanced scalability and reliability for 1M+ users
-- Founder & CTO, RoboGarson — Dec 2021–Dec 2022, Tehran, Iran
+- **Founder & CTO**, RoboGarson — Dec 2021–Dec 2022, Tehran, Iran
-  - Built a restaurant service robot using 3D point cloud localization for precise navigation and interaction
+  - Built a restaurant service robot using 3D point cloud localization for precise navigation and interaction.
   - Led concept-to-deployment execution
-- Software Engineering Team Lead, Metalive — Dec 2020–Feb 2022, Tehran, Iran
+- **Software Engineering Team Lead**, Metalive — Dec 2020–Feb 2022, Tehran, Iran
-  - Developed multi-role telemedicine platform with WebRTC video consults and e-prescriptions
+  - Developed multi-role telemedicine platform with WebRTC video consults and e-prescriptions.
   - Led the development of a business-focused social networking platform on the Microsoft technology stack, utilizing Web APIs and SignalR, with integrated Android and web clients.
-- Software Engineering Team Lead, Parsertebat — Sep 2018–Dec 2020, Tehran, Iran
+- **Software Engineering Team Lead**, Parsertebat — Sep 2018–Dec 2020, Tehran, Iran
   - Led the end-to-end design and development of a horse racing betting software solution with 8 distinct modules, built from scratch, reaching over 70,000 users and generating approximately $32M in annual revenue for the Equestrian Federation of Iran.
   - Led the development of server-side systems, monitoring dashboard, and embedded software for an IoT-based car insurance platform using telematics (OBD2 and sensors) to determine premiums through driving behavior analysis and mileage tracking.